-If you love whole wheat banana nut muffins you need to try this recipe!
+If you love whole wheat banana nut muffins you need to try this healthy recipe!
 Loaded with chocolate chips and pecans, these jumbo bakery style muffins are made with healthy ingredients like honey and coconut oil and no refined sugars.
-My family can’t get enough of them and I know you will love them too.

 My family keeps asking me to make them again and again for breakfasts and snacks, they’re pretty addicting!

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.